Belarus in the Eurovision Song Contest 2008: Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 15 November 2007 and 20 November 2007.
-At the closing of the deadline, over 70 entries were received by the broadcaster.
-Auditions were held between 5 and 7 December 2007 at the Youth Variety Theater in Minsk where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
-The jury consisted of Mihail Finberg (chairman of the jury, director of the Belarusian State Academic Symphony Orchestra), Vladimir Rylatko (deputy head of the Belarusian Ministry of Culture), Vasily Rainchik (musician/composer), Anatoly Yarmolenko (director of the ensemble Syabry), Yadviga Poplavskaya (singer), Denis Shpitalnikov (head of music and entertainment programmes of BTRC), Alexandr Kapenkin (deputy director of BTRC), Irina Dorofeeva (singer) and Leonid Shirin (composer).
-Fifteen semi-finalists were selected and announced on 11 December 2007.
+At the closing of the deadline, 122 entries were received by the broadcaster.
+76 entries were selected for auditions that were held between 5 and 7 December 2007 at the Youth Variety Theater in Minsk where a jury panel was tasked with selecting fifteen entries to proceed to the televised national final.
+The jury consisted of Mihail Finberg, Anatoly Yarmolenko, Vasily Rainchik, Yadviga Poplavskaya, Leonid Shirin, Irina Dorofeeva and Vladimir Rylatko.
+The selected semi-finalists were announced on 11 December 2007 during a press conference in Minsk.

+Shows

 Semi-final

 The televised semi-final took place on 21 December 2007 at the BTRC studios in Minsk.
 Prior to the semi-final, a draw for the running order took place on 20 December 2007.
 Four songs qualified to the final.
 The fifteen competing entries first faced a public televote where one song advanced.
 An additional three qualifiers were selected from the remaining fourteen entries by the votes of jury members made up of music professionals.